M00NSH0T/m00nsh0t.github.io/_pages/6_Slokie.md

 ---
 key: 1
-title: Hurricane Track Prediction
+title: Slokie LLC
 excerpt: This is the culmination of several smaller projects I've been working on for the past few years.
 I layer multiple computer vision and machine learning algorithms on top of each other to build personalized children's books.
 permalink: /slokie/
-image: nightlight-logo.png
+image: nightlight-logo-small.png
-background-image: reading_overlay_v2.jpg.jpg
+background-image: reading_overlay_v2.jpg
 ---

 <hr />